 - indigestion pain is often relieved by taking antacid medications

-- indigestion pain can be brief or continue for a few hours
+- indigestion pain can continue for a few hours (cardiac pain can come and go over time)

 - with indigestion, you may notice a painful sensation in your chest that starts in your upper abdomen and radiates all the way to your neck